gsinclair/whitestone/doc/whitestone.markdown

   problem for me in practice.

 * A good place to put custom assertions is your `test/_setup.rb` file.
-The `attest` runner will load that file before loading and running other test files.
+The `whitestone` runner will load that file before loading and running other test files.

 * The `Person` class above should, at the very least, allow for a `nil` middle name.
-The file `test/custom_assertions.rb` in the Attest source code has this, but it was omitted for simplicity here.
+The file `test/custom_assertions.rb` in the Whitestone source code has this, but it was omitted for simplicity here.